jgoilenberg/jgoilenberg.github.com/_posts/guide/orders/2012-05-15-giving-feedback-of-an-order.markdown

 https://api.mercadolibre.com/orders/ORDER_ID/feedback

 ##Parameters {#parameters}
 - `fulfilled` — If the transaction was fulfilled.
 Paid, shipped and accepted by the buyer.
 Must be true or false.
+(REQUIRED)
 - `rating` —  Rating given to the other party.
 Can be negative, neutral or positive.
+(REQUIRED)
 - `reason` — Reason for giving negative rating.
 Only accepted when rating is negative.
+(REQUIRED if fulfilled=false)
 - `message` — A free text that adds to the rating.
 Maximum 160 characters.
+(REQUIRED)

 ## Possible Reasons for negative rating {#possible-reasons}
 * THEY_DIDNT_ANSWER